AlbinHall/blue-white-blog/README.md

 The live link can be found here - https://code-institute-org.github.io/love-maths/

-## Styling
+## Styling And Design
  - The styling was first done in a [Wireframe service provided by figma](https://www.figma.com/files/recent?fuid=1183067792205480494)

  ![Page One](media/wireframe_p_one.png)

  ![Page Two](media/wireframe_p_two.png)

-- The Discussion pages was not made in wireframe but was copied in style from the rest of the site.
+- The Discussion pages were not made in a wireframe but were copied in style from the rest of the site.
+- The route I've taken with the design part is less is more, the whole blog is designed to be minimalistic and clean
+- The use of bootstraps card is an important implementation of the blog because it displays the content in a clean and simple manner
 ## Credits

 ### Content